Persian Constitutional Revolution: Mozaffar ad-Din Shah Qajar

 The fourth Qajar monarch, Naser al-Din Shah, was assassinated on 1 May 1896 by Mirza Reza Kermani, a follower of Jamāl al-Dīn al-Afghānī, when he was visiting and praying in the Shah Abdol-Azim Shrine.
 At Mozaffar al-Din Shah's accession Iran faced a financial crisis, with annual governmental expenditures far in excess of revenues as a result of the policies of his father.
-Mozaffar ad-Din Shah signed the 1906 constitution shortly before his death.
+Mozaffar ad-Din Shah signed the 1906 constitution shortly before he died on 8 January 1907.

-Weakness and extravagance continued during the brief reign of Mozaffar ad-Din Shah (1896–1907), who often relied on his chancellor to manage his decentralized state.
+Weakness and extravagance continued during the reign of Mozaffar ad-Din Shah (1896–1907), who often relied on his chancellor to manage his decentralized state.
 His dire financial straits caused him to sign many concessions to foreign powers on trade items ranging from weapons to tobacco.
 The aristocracy, religious authorities, and educated elite began demanding a curb on royal authority and the establishment of the rule of law as their concern about foreign (especially Russian) influence grew.
 The Qajars had taken large loans from Russia and Britain to pay for the Shah's extravagant lifestyle and the cost of the government; the shah financed a royal tour of Europe in 1900 by borrowingRUB22 million from Russia, using Iranian customs receipts as collateral.